elitcenk/vhdl_tutorial/T05/README.md

  - `a nor b`	true if a and b are false
  - `a xor b`	true if exactly one of a or b are true
  - `a xnor b`	true if a and b are equal

+In this program define a variable which name is `i`.
+Type of `i` is `integer` and assign with 0.
+In the loop i added 2 and loop continue.
+Loop end when `i` is 10.

  Output of program is